AgriculturalModelExchangeInitiative/Crop2mlWorkshop/doc/user/createcomposite.rst

 Exercise:
 ---------

-Consider the two simple ModelUnits in the Energy Balance package Net Radiation and Net radiation in equivalent evaporation.
+Consider the two simple ModelUnits in the Energy_Balance_test package Net Radiation and Net radiation in equivalent evaporation.
 Then create a ModelComposite based on these two ModelUnits.